Sunset Riders: Contemporary

 In Japan, Game Machine listed it on their December 15, 1991 issue as being the third most-successful table arcade unit of the month.

 Sunset Riders was well received by the video game press upon release.
 Sinclair User gave the arcade game an 82% score, opining it "plays very well and should prove an interesting challenge for your finely honed arcade skills."
 In a more reserved review, Zero rated the arcade original a 3 out of 5, calling it a "fairly fast shoot'em up with a sense of humour."

-The "rather splendid" SNES version was given an overall score of 87% by Dan Jevons from Super Play, who described it as "another winner from Konami's stable".
+The "rather splendid" Super NES version was given an overall score of 87% by Dan Jevons from Super Play, who described it as "another winner from Konami's stable".
 It also received an 89% score in SNES Force, with an 88% and an 89% from two reviewers.
-Hobby Consolas gave the scores of 86% to the SNES version and 78% for the Sega Mega Drive version, while Mean Machines Sega rated the latter as 84%, noting it as "surprisingly good".
+Hobby Consolas gave the scores of 86% to the Super NES version and 78% for the Sega Mega Drive version, while Mean Machines Sega rated the latter as 84%, noting it as "surprisingly good".

 Retrospective

-Retrospectively, Jamie O'Neill from Nintendo Life awarded the SNES version eight stars out of ten, writing it "is bright, colourful, fantastically well animated, with superb music and sound.
+Retrospectively, Jamie O'Neill from Nintendo Life awarded the Super NES version eight stars out of ten, writing it "is bright, colourful, fantastically well animated, with superb music and sound.
 It understands its place as a Western game and within the run-and-gun genre, by combining imaginative characterisation and humour, with well-paced action set-pieces, plus variety in its gameplay."
 Retro Game Age gave it the same score as well, opining "Sunset Riders remains a fun romp that still presents some challenge to get through and is just as fun to play now as it was almost 20 years ago."
 Nick Gibson from Sega-16 rated the Sega Mega Drive/Genesis port a 7 out of 10, while it was rated 80% by Arcade Attack.

-IGN ranked it as the 88th best game for the SNES.
+IGN ranked it as the 88th best game for the Super NES.
 In 2018, Complex listed the game 36th in their "The Best Super Nintendo Games of All Time."